- MLS 600 Introductory Seminar

 - Enriched ability to present liberal arts research results, both orally and in writing.

 - Application of critical thinking and rhetorical skills.

 Learning Strategies and Activities:

 - During the introductory portion of the course, students will participate in exercises and activities designed to consolidate and focus the elements of their MLS 690 Capstone proposals, and learn as well how other members of their MLS class articulate and problem-solve in the organization and completion of their projects.
 Students will receive training and forms to develop and enhance constructive critiques in the peer conferences.

 - During the middle portion of the course, students will be responsible for turning in high-quality drafts of their projects, submitted for the analysis and commentary of the other class members, and of the MLS 690 team teachers.

-- During the final portion of the course, the faculty team and students will organize appropriately structured opportunities for oral presentations on the projects, and submit final versions of their projects, either papers, or other projects with reflective essays.
+- During the final portion of the course, the faculty team and students will organize appropriately structured opportunities for oral presentations on the projects, and submit final versions of their projects.

 Evaluation criteria would be those appropriate for post-BA, generalist, self-directed research-or practice-based achievement in terminal Master of Liberal Studies Program.
 Besides evaluation by the team teachers, each project is evaluated by a faculty consultant from a discipline related to the project.
 The faculty consultant(s) for each project must be identified and confirmed before the student enrolls in MLS 690, through a process coordinated by the advisor.
 The faculty consultant reviews the draft and final versions of a project, and then send a report to the MLS 690 instructors for their consideration in determining the student's final grade.